Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

 ## 📍 Roadmap

 - [ ] Create automatic deployment of scenarios
-- [ ] Define the practical scenarios
 - [ ] Complete the full CCSE path with scenarios and exercises including documentation for each of them.
+  - [X] Set docker registry V2 securely
+  - [X] Interact with docker API server using python Docker SDK
+  - [ ] How to create a container from scratch.

 See the [open issues](https://github.com/Code-Triarii/practical-devsecops-ccse-prep/issues) for a full list of proposed features (and known issues).